-During the years ended December 31, 2022 and 2021, donations were received from board and committee members.
-In addition, \$4,419 and \$3,778 of internet and marketing services were purchased from companies owned by board and committee members, during the years ended December 31, 2022 and 2021, respectively.
+During the years ended December 31, 2023 and 2022, donations were received from board and committee members.
+Also, the Foundation's retirement plan investment advisor is a board member.
+In addition, \$3,590 and \$4,419 of internet and marketing services were purchased from companies owned by board and committee members, during the years ended December 31, 2023 and 2022, respectively.